TorbenKoehn/php-xtpl/README.md

 ## Variables

 What else, one of the most important parts.
-There are two ways to use variables inside templates, the element-way and the attribute-way
+There are two ways to use variables inside templates, the element-way and the expression-way

 The element-way: